OpenSpartan/openspartan-docs/openspartan-workshop/content/about.md

  noindex: false # false (default) or true
 ---

 OpenSpartan is a project that [I](https://den.dev) started as a labor of love and appreciation for the Halo universe.
 I've played [every single Halo ever released](https://den.dev/blog/halo-legendary/) since 2012 and one curious aspect was something that was always front and center for me - **data around the gameplay**.
+Since the release of Halo Infinite, I've been diving into the [depths of the public, yet undocumented Halo Infinite APIs](https://den.dev/tags/halo-api/) which allowed me to spin up quite a few projects in my quest to analyze my own match performance.